Tips for Creating a Healthy Eating Plan for Parents Who Don’t Like to Cook

 Then I talked to a few of my friends who were working moms with several kids, and somehow they find the time and energy to prepare a healthy meal for themselves and their families every single day.
 I desperately wanted to know their secret, and when they revealed it to me, over time I became much better at it, simply because they gave me a few tips on how I can plan my meals in advance.

-Today I want so share some of those tips with you so that you, too, can start cooking up a delicious, healthy eating plan for your family and stop relying on takeout to feed your kids.
+Today I want so share some of those tips with you so that you, too, can start cooking up a delicious, healthy meals for your family and stop relying on takeout to feed your kids.

 1. Find a System and Stick to It